 A written cardiac emergency response plan; and

-A diagram of the facility that clearly identifies the location of each AED.
+A copy of the data created through the School Mapping Data Program or, if the school mapping data is unavailable, a diagram of the facility that clearly identifies the location of each AED.

 The emergency plan shall be provided to appropriate first responders, and all school staff.